AngelOfV0id/angelofv0id.github.io/README.md

 </div>

 My tiny static HTML5 homepage.
-Uses [Terminus Font](http://terminus-font.sourceforge.net) as monospace font :)
+Uses [DejaVu Sans Mono](https://dejavu-fonts.github.io) as monospace font :)

 I really **pissed off creating ultra mega cool Web 2.0 designs which do not work properly in most cases**, so I decided to make my website appearance minimalistic and simple.
 This is just my homepage - no more.